 The Data Privacy Landscape (a Story of Consumer Trust)

 Of course, the first regulation that really brought the idea of data privacy to the forefront was the European Union’s General Data Protection Regulation (GDPR) in 2016.
-But by the time the enforcement deadline came in May 2018, many other governments were also considering (and are still considering) their own data privacy regulations, including several states in the United States.
+But by the time the enforcement deadline came in May 2018, many other governments were also considering (and are still considering) their own data privacy regulations, including several states in the U.S.

-In mid-2018, White House said it will be working with Congress to draft data privacy legislation and that it “began holding stakeholder meetings to identify common ground and formulate core, high-level principles on data privacy.”
+In mid-2018, the White House said it will be working with Congress to draft data privacy legislation and that it “began holding stakeholder meetings to identify common ground and formulate core, high-level principles on data privacy.”

 All of this brewing data privacy action ties back to one of 2019’s AI hot topic: trust.
 What it all means is that companies and their data teams are left to negotiate tricky waters — to continue developing insights that move their organization forward in getting value out of data without compromising individuals’ privacy (which is, ultimately, important not only to those individuals, but to the businesses themselves whose livelihood depends on the trust of their users).